 Searching and messaging online

 The big search engines make their money from selling information about you.
 Cookies follow you around the internet and build up a sophisticated demographic and psychological profile, which enables businesses and other interest groups to target you in a highly effective manner.
-If you’d rather stay under the radar use ad-block software or a search engine like DuckDuckGo that does not store user data.
+If you’d rather stay under the radar use a popular ad-blocker or a search engine like DuckDuckGo that does not store user data.
 For advanced level privacy, you could also sign up to a VPN network or use residential proxies so that websites cannot accurately place you through your IP address.

 Your email and messaging services can also contribute to your online profile.
 Gmail for example adds information from your emails to its profiling about you.
 Amazon uses information gleaned from Alexa.
 For enhanced privacy use encrypted communication services like protonmail, WhatsApp and Signal.